 length.
 Post this Introduction to the Introductions Forum on

-If your message does not show up after you post it, click on the refresh or reload button of your browser to make it show.
+If your message does not show up after you submit it, click on the refresh or reload button of your browser to make it show.
 You will receive up to 50 points for posting this Introduction. ***Please do not attach files; I will not open them and you will have to repost your message.
 TASK 2.
 Read the Gilgamesh Study Guide, which will give you background information on Gilgamesh to help you to understand this ancient story.
-TASK 3.
-Read Gilgamesh (Volume A, 10 - 41).
-Be sure to read the introduction as well as the story itself.
+You may choose to watch the Gilgamesh Video instead.
+It contains the same information.
+See instructions for accessing it on the Course Materials Table on the 251 Home Page.
+Option: watch the excellent video on Gilgamesh on the Annenberg Introduction to Literature series.
+Instructions for getting to the videos are on the Course Materials Table on the 251 Home Page.
+Norton: Read Gilgamesh (Volume A, 10 - 41).
 The introductions in the Norton texts are all excellent and will help you to understand each play, story or poem.
+Option: Use the link to the etext of Gilgamesh on the Course Materials Table on the 251 Home Page.
+If you are using the etext, pay extra close attention to the Gilgamesh Study Guide.
 TASK 4.
 Read through all the Gilgamesh Activities.

 Then, select one of these questions to answer for Activity 1, prepare the Activity, and